 Source: CBP and authors' calculations.
-Figure reports the share of overall employment from 1975 to 2018 accounted for by "artificial" county code "999", which captures employment that can be attributed to a state but not to an individual county within that state.
+Figure reports the share of overall employment in each year accounted for by "artificial" county code "999", which captures employment that can be attributed to a state but not to an individual county within that state.
 Cells are included in the total only if they represent the most disaggregate industry observation available for the regular or 999 county code (i.e., the long NAICS panel described in Section 7).